mattermost/docs/source/scale/performance-monitoring.rst

 To learn how to set up runtime profiling, see the `pprof package Go documentation <https://pkg.go.dev/net/http/pprof>`__.
 You can also visit the ``ip:port`` page for a complete list of metrics with descriptions.

 .. note::
-   A Mattermost Enterprise Edition E20 license is required to connect to ``/metrics`` using HTTP.
+   A Mattermost Enterprise license is required to connect to ``/metrics`` using HTTP.

 If enabled, you can run the profiler by